 The unusually large interest in this crash is due to the possibility that its auto-pilot mode may have been activated and therefore this could suggest that the system failed to apply braking when it would be expected to do so.
 The present information indicates that it is unknown at this time whether that system was indeed activated.

 From a collision reconstruction viewpoint, the use of event data from downloading of data from a recorder is becoming increasing common such that many investigators and analysts are becoming exclusively dependent on such data when completing their conclusions about how a collision occurred.
 Whatever the eventual circumstances in the present collision, it demonstrates the importance of investigators/analysts knowing their physical evidence and being able to use that knowledge of the physical evidence to independently detect possible discrepancies that may exist in downloaded event data.
 This comment is not just with respect to the physical evidence visible in vehicle damage, but relates to all the evidence on the roadway and with respect to the expected performance of the human behind the wheel.

-Recent court appearances in the Province of Ontario demonstrate that many courts appear oblivious the wide range of knowledge that a collision reconstructionist must have, and must evaluate in order to narrow possible causes to one or select few.
+Recent court appearances in the Province of Ontario demonstrate that many courts appear oblivious to the wide range of knowledge that a collision reconstructionist must have, and must evaluate in order to narrow possible causes to one or select few.